r-lib/actions/README.md

 1. If you have done all of the above and are __absolutely__ sure there is a bug in one of the R specifc actions listed above, open an [issue here](https://github.com/r-lib/actions/issues/new/choose).

+> If using a general search engine or GitHub search about your problem/idea, please note that content published prior to the Fall 2019 is probably outdated because the beta version of GitHub Actions was different.
+More recent posts or answers could be outdated too since GitHub Actions evolve, so refer to [GitHub Actions official docs](https://help.github.com/en/actions) in case of doubt (and to existing working workflows) and [GitHub changelog](https://github.blog/changelog/).

 ## Additional resources